exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

     - Specifies the duration, in lines, for which the Allocator retains a value in a paginated register before storing it back to the stack between each uses.
     - Increasing this value can minimize the lines required for reading or storing values in the stack, but it will also increase the need of paginated registers.

+5. **UseLegacyStack = false**

+    - Instruct the compiler to use the previous stack allocation commands `push` and `pop`, instead of the new stack commands `put` and `get`.
+    - The new command set available from the Stationeers "Rocket" update, allows to directly write at a spcific stack position without having to set the pointer `sp` first.

 ## Caution with Metadata customization:

 While the Metadata options provide a level of customization for advanced users, they come with a cautionary note.
 Modifying these values without a thorough understanding of their implications can lead to unexpected behavior or suboptimal performance in the compiled code.
 For most users, the default settings are meticulously calibrated to offer a balance of efficiency and functionality.
 Therefore, it is generally advisable to proceed with caution and consider leaving the Metadata values at their default settings unless specific optimization needs arise.